 Recent studies show that low vitamin D levels are common in people with fibromyalgia.
 Twelve studies, involving 1,854 people with chronic widespread pain, found they were 63% more likely to have low vitamin D levels than healthy controls.
 Conversely, those with low vitamin D levels are 93% more likely to experience chronic widespread pain, and 77% more likely to experience depression than those with normal vitamin D levels.

-It’s now known that low vitamin D levels can heighten pain sensitivity and increase pain processing, and these association cannot be ignored.
+It’s now also known that low vitamin D levels can heighten pain sensitivity and increase pain processing.

 A study involving 30 women with fibromyalgia who were also deficient in vitamin D, gave half oral vitamin D supplements, while the other half received placebo.
 Within a week, those taking the vitamin D supplements experienced improvements in physical function, with reduced morning fatigue and a marked reduction in pain compared with placebo.